bryanapperson/blog/content/blog/socratic-study-of-euclid/index.md

 apprehend, and is a unique type of gymnastics for the mind.
 Plato required mastery of geometry before entry the academy.
 It's at the heart of the physical sciences, at the center of logic.
-This system remained unaltered for millennia, and to this day still mostly does, excluding the discovery of curved space.
+This system remained unaltered for millennia, passing through the conflagration at Alexandria, and to this day still mostly still does.

 The first step to a study of Euclid is to take a look over the proofs and draw them out on paper.
 Draw them by hand with nothing but a pencil, straight edge